KCLinguistics/kclinguistics.github.io/_pages/cv.md

 ======
 * B.A. in Linguistics, The Sanskrit College and University, 2020
 * M.A. in Linguistics, University of Verona, 2023
+* Visiting Fellowship at IIT Gandhinagar for Cognitive Science, 2024

 Work experience